hbkworld/streaming-spec/complex_types.md

 ## Time

 The time is mandatory for each signal.
-It is not part of the signal value.
+It is not part of the measured value.
 It can follow an implicit rule (most likely equidistant or linear) or may be explicit.

 ### Time Stamp format